 And now when I’m sad and I’m lacking ambition

 The Supreme Court upheld all provisions of the Willis-Campbell Act.
 (See Note 2.)
-The Act remained in effect until the repeal of Prohibition.
+The Act remained in effect until Repeal.

 The Willis-Campbell Act restricted both the medical profession and the rights of states.

-Engdahl, A. A curious elixir: medicinal beer in the age of Prohibition.
-Cal Polyptych State U.
+- Engdahl, A. A curious elixir: medicinal beer in the age of Prohibition.

 Note 3.
 Wikipedia erroneously reports that the Willis-Campbell Act “prohibited doctors from prescribing beer or liquor….”
 That is clearly false.
-Willis-Campbell explicitly permitted physicians to prescribe both wine and liquor.
-Wikipedia is a non-professional source.
-Its assertions should always be independently verified.
+Willis-Campbell explicitly permitted doctors to prescribe both wine and liquor.
+Wikipedia is not a scholarly source.
+Its statements should always be verified.